Effective Date: August 12, 2013

 2.4.1 To address immediate security and safety issues, the AA, OPS has delegated authority to the CCPS/CCS for denial of access.
 CCPS/CCS, Center Directors, and the Headquarters Operations Director or their designees may order the temporary denial of access or removal from NASA facilities/resources of any person who violates NASA security requirements, national security regulations, or whose continued presence on NASA property constitutes a security or safety risk to persons or property.

 2.4.2 The foregoing is a denial of access and is distinct from suspension or removal from Federal employment of Federal civil servants, which is governed by 5 C.F.R.
-Parts 315, 731, 752, or 359 and in coordination with the Center Office of Human Capital Management (OHCM) and Center OCC/OGC.
+Parts 315, 731, 752, or 359 and in coordination with the Center Office of the Chief Human Capital Officer (OCHCO) and Center OCC/OGC.

 2.5.1 The CCPS/CCS, Center Directors, and the Headquarters Operations Director or their designees shall order the temporary removal and/or denial of access to all NASA facilities of any person who violates NASA security requirements and whose continued presence on NASA property constitutes an imminent security threat or safety risk to persons or property.
 Circumstances of removal and/or denial of access will be articulated in a report to become a matter of official record.